nanoporetech/ts-runtime-typecheck/README.md

 // Error: Unable to cast number to string
 ```

 In the situation you want to preserve the optionally of a value, but still validate the type there exists an alternate function for each type cast.
-These take the form `asOpt{TYPE}`.
-Unlike the standard methods they do not take an optional fallback value, but when a nullish value is passed in they will always emit `undefined`.
-If the input is not nullish, then it behaves the same as the standard type casts.
-If the type condition is met then it emit the value, otherwise it will throw.
+These take the form [`asOpt{TYPE}`](#reference-optional-type-casts).
+Unlike the standard methods they do not take an optional fallback value, but when a [`Nullish`](#nullish) value is passed in they will always emit `undefined`.
+If the input is not [`Nullish`](#nullish), then it behaves the same as the standard type casts.
+If the type condition is met then it emits the value, otherwise it will throw.

 ### Special case: asDefined

-Another common situation is that you have an optional value, with a well defined type, but it *shouldn't* be optional at that time.
+Another common situation is that you have an [`Optional`](#optional) value, with a well defined type, but it *shouldn't* be [`Optional`](#optional) at that time.
 TypeScript will allow you to cast the value to a non-optional type using `!`, but this is often discouraged in style guides as it can hide real errors.
-This is solved by the `asDefined` function, which removes the optionality from a type union.
+This is solved by the [`asDefined`](#asdefined) function, which removes the optionality from a type union.
 As with the other type casts this can take a fallback value, and will throw if the condition is not met.
-However, the output type matches the input type with nullish subtracted.
+However, the output type matches the input type with [`Nullish`](#nullish) subtracted.

 ```typescript
 import { asDefined } from 'ts-runtime-typecheck';